 The Board of Trustees believes its asset allocation will assist in safeguarding it against short-term market volatility while still providing opportunities for long-term growth.
-The Board of Trustees along with the investment advisor is involved in a thorough review of each investment manager and asset type to assure they are fulfilling their role in achieving total portfolio performance.
+The Board of Trustees along with the investment advisor is involved in a thorough review of each investment manager and asset type to ensure they are fulfilling their role in achieving total portfolio performance.
 It is important that each investment manager maintain their assigned investment style so the System's total portfolio is less likely to experience erratic market fluctuations.

-TRANSMITTAL LETTER June 30, 2015
+TRANSMITTAL LETTER June 30, 2017

-For fiscal year 2016, investments provided a (.26) percent rate of return.
-The System earned an annualized rate of return over the past three years of 7.04 percent, 7.32 percent over the last five years.
+For fiscal year 2017, investments provided a 12.02 percent rate of return.
+The System earned an annualized rate of return over the past three years of 5.4 percent, 9.26 percent over the last five years.
 The Board of Trustees continues to monitor the cost of benefits as well as the financial stability of the System to ensure all benefits promised are paid to our members.